martendo/gpss.py/docs/web/index.md

-The [Ace code editor][ace]{:target="_blank"} is also embedded in this page for &mdash; you guessed it &mdash; decoration, it has no real purpose at all; completely useless.
+The [Ace code editor][ace]{:target="_blank"} is also embedded in this page for &mdash; you guessed it &mdash; decoration, it has no real purpose at all; it's completely useless.
 (It's for editing code, silly.)

 [gpss-server]: https://github.com/martendo/gpss-server
 [ace]: https://ace.c9.io